Cornwall Collegiate and Vocational School

 Cornwall Collegiate and Vocational School (CCVS) is a high school located in Cornwall, Ontario.
 Upper Canada District School Board operates the school.
 Additionally, Ahkwesahsne Mohawk Board of Education (AMBE), which operates schools on the Canadian portion of Akwesasne, has a tuition agreement to send high school students to this school.

-It was built in 1806 and is one of the oldest schools in Canada.
-The school's bicentennial in 2006 attracted more than 1500 former students to celebrate the school.

 History

 Cornwall Collegiate and Vocational School (CCVS) was founded in 1806 by John Strachan as the Cornwall Grammar School.
-Strachan would later go on to help found the University of Toronto.

-Over the years, the school has been through several structural changes.
-The 1944 Cornwall–Massena earthquake destroyed the middle of the building, which had to be demolished and reconstructed.
+The 1944 Cornwall–Massena earthquake destroyed the middle of the building, which was econstructed.
 In the mid-1970s, the centre core again underwent major renovations.
 Additional changes were made during the summer months of 2011 and 2012 to help accommodate the students from General Vanier Intermediate School for the 2011–12 school year.
-Collegiate was also used to assist with the transition of the Kinsmen-Vincent Massey school for the 2012–13 school year.

-In a 2002 controversial decision, the school's grade 9 and 10 students were moved to St. Lawrence and General Vanier, while grade 11 and 12 students from those schools were moved to CCVS in an effort to cut costs.

-In 2010 the changes were reversed.
-CCVS became a 7–12 school following the closure of General Vanier Intermediate School at the conclusion of the 2010–11 school year.

-Today, CCVS is an ethnically diverse school that reflects the changing demographics in the city of Cornwall.
-Due to its long history, CCVS offers many scholarship, bursary and award opportunities that total more than $150,000 for its graduating students.
-Notable among these is the Arthur F. Battista memorial bursary.
-It is awarded to 30 graduates each year, 15 to college bound students and 15 to university bound students.
-The bursary awards the university bound students with $4,000 over two years, and $3,500 to college bound students.
+CJSS-TV personality Don McGowan led the school's drama club c.
+1961.